 Hand sanitizers fall into a number of regulatory frameworks depending on the ingredients and marketing claims.
 But the main thing to consider – in times of emergency – is the safety and quality of the product.
 Identify the ingredients and do some basic due diligence.
 Talk to a biocide or cosmetic regulatory expert if you are not sure.

 Q: Final question.
-(If you've tried Chemberry and had a positive experience) What’s your berry favorite thing about Chemberry?
+(If you've tried Covalo and had a positive experience) What’s your favorite thing about Covalo?